foowhiz/foowhiz.github.io/_posts/2017-06-22-GSoC_Update.md

 1. ATM and HETATM

   *   Alternate Location
-  b.
-Serial
+  *   Serial
-  c.
-Atom name
+  *   Atom name
-  d.
-Residue name
+  *   Residue name
-  e.
-Chain ID
+  *   Chain ID
-  f.
-Residue sequence number
+  *   Residue sequence number
-  g. iCode
+  *   iCode
-  h. x, y and z coordinates
+  *   x, y and z coordinates
-  i.
-Element symbol
+  *   Element symbol
-  j.
-Temperature factor
+  *   Temperature factor

 2. SHEET
-  a.
-Chain ID of initial residue in strand
+  *   Chain ID of initial residue in strand
-  b.
-Chain ID of terminal residue in strand
+  *   Chain ID of terminal residue in strand
-  c.
-Sequence number of initial residue in strand
+  *   Sequence number of initial residue in strand

 3. CONECT
-  a.
-Serial number of atom
+  *   Serial number of atom
-  b.
-Serial number of bonded atoms
+  *   Serial number of bonded atoms

 4. HELIX
-  a.
-Chain ID of initial chain containing helix
+  *   Chain ID of initial chain containing helix
-  b.
-Chain ID of end chain containing helix
+  *   Chain ID of end chain containing helix
-  c.
-Sequence number of initial residue
+  *   Sequence number of initial residue
-  d.
-Sequence number of terminal residue
+  *   Sequence number of terminal residue

 5. REMARK
-  a.
-Info from REMARK 350, if present
+  *   Info from REMARK 350, if present

 6. CRYST1
-  a.
-Unit cell parameters: Lengths a, b, c and angles alpha, beta and gamma
+  *   Unit cell parameters: Lengths a, b, c and angles alpha, beta and gamma

 7. ANISOU
-  a.
-Atom serial number
+  *   Atom serial number
-  b.
-Temperature factors
+  *   Temperature factors

 My next task is to create a mesh geometry using the above records, which can be sent for rendering.